dodopayments/dodo-games/ddos-defense-dodo/README.md

 # Defend the Gateway

-A tower defense-style arcade game where you protect DoDo Payments' gateway from a DDoS attack.
+A tower defense-style arcade game where you protect Dodo Payments' gateway from a DDoS attack.
 Click or tap incoming bot requests to block them before they overwhelm your system.

 ## How to Play